Donald-Mahanahan/361p1/README.md

 customer at work.
 How would you ensure that you are delivering a working solution to their requirements?

-we tested our program by visually verifying that the console output was correct and also by insuring that our output matched the sample output given in the project description.
+we tested our program by visually verifying that the console output was correct by investigating the testfiles given and also by insuring that our output matched the sample output given in the project description.

 ## Sources used